 I took a lengthy break before deciding to give it another go.
 This time I’d try something different.
 Completely different.
 At first I thought that I’d put together a strip without a specific theme.
 The idea was that whatever joke crossed my mind, I could simply crank that out as a strip for the day.

 The problem was that without a strong theme, it all just fell flat.
 That’s not to say that this type of comic can’t be done.
 There are a lot of comics out there that try this same approach.
 Many of them much better than mine (see: Perry Bible Fellowship) But what was I bringing to the table that was fresh and unique?
 Nothing.

 Later I became enamored with Kris Straub’s horror comic Broodhollow.
 He masterfully combines a simple, cartoony style with a deep, engrossing story that twists and turns.
 His comic oscillates between light and playful to dark and twisted with the flip of a page and it is brilliant.
 It inspired me to try my hand at this kind of storytelling.
 I wrote a lengthy story set in the same universe as Robot Beach and started producing pages.

-It was pretty but ultimately I got bored with it and if I was bored, everyone who read my strip would have been bored as well.
+It was pretty to look at but ultimately I got bored with it and if I was bored, everyone who read my strip would have been bored as well.